EliHood/similar-qeddit-app/packages/front-end/README.md

-## Specify app config
+## Start the application

+Use `./run` script to start the application.

+Use `./run --dev` flag to run the application in development mode.
+This way the webpack dev server will be used instead of `./server.js`.

-You can easilly specify the app config by running `./run --config ./envs/prod.json`.
+You can specify the app config by running `./run --config ./envs/prod.json`.

 If no config specified, the default will be `./envs/local.json`.